Merged keys

 Note

-For backward compatibility, Lume assigns the stringArray merge mode to the key tags automatically.
+Lume assigns the stringArray merge mode to the key tags by default.